romzorus/karnaboo/README.md

 cd karnaboo/karnaboo-server
 cargo build --release
 ```
-Now your executable is in `target/release`.
+Now your executable **karnaboo-server** is in the `target/release` folder.
 You can grab the file, place it anywhere and juste execute it with `./karnaboo-server` (the config/repo-sources.yml/script_bank.yml will need to be in the same folder though) or you can just stick to Rust and use `cargo run`in the `karnaboo/karnaboo-server` folder.

 *** Karnaboo agent ***
 ```